 The need for home care is at an all time high, but that doesn’t necessarily mean that an agency’s sales are through the roof.
 The recent influx of seniors flooding the marketplace has also led to a huge increase in the number of new home care agencies popping up to meet the need for care.
-This heavy competition means your agency is likely running into some common marketing and sales issues, including the following:
+This heavy competition means your agency is likely running into some common home care sales obstacles when marketing senior care, including the following:

 - Getting Past the Gatekeeper: In any type of sales situation, there is always a gatekeeper – the person responsible for keeping a decision maker from being bothered by irrelevant callers.
 The trick is to demonstrate to the gatekeeper that it will benefit the decision maker to speak with you, but that’s often easier said than done.
 When your agency’s salespeople visit referrals sources, what do they bring with them for leave-behinds?
 A brochure?
 Some pens?
 Refrigerator magnets?
 In order to stand out, your marketing materials need to help referral sources do their jobs better and meet the needs of their clients so that they know to turn to your agency when clients need home care services.